-If you are involved in an automobile accident case, you may be wondering if evidence of your bad driving record, or the defendant’s, is admissible.
-Conventional wisdom would imply that a person with a bad driving record is more likely to cause an accident, so a jury should get to hear about that.
+If you are involved in an automobile accident case, you may wonder if evidence of your bad driving record, or the defendant’s, is admissible.
+Conventional wisdom would imply that a person with a bad driving record is more likely to cause an accident, so a jury should hear about that.
 Of course, it’s called “conventional wisdom” instead of just “wisdom” because it’s usually wrong, as it is in the case of evidence of a bad driving record.
 With few exceptions, evidence of either driver’s past moving violations will not be admissible in your car accident case.

 Bad Driving Records Fall Under the Prior Bad Acts Rule